-Why cancer rate increases with age (it's not what you think)July 2nd, 2012 in Cancer /
+Why cancer rate increases with age (it's not what you think)July 2, 2012 in Medicine & Health / Cancer

 Cancers are age-related, much more frequent in the old than in the young.
 A University of Colorado Cancer Center review published today in the journal Oncogene argues against the conventional wisdom that the accumulation of cancer-causing mutations leads to more cancer in older people, instead positing that it is the changing features of tissue in old age that promote higher cancer rates in the elderly.